5 Easy Ways to Brainstorm Blog Topic Ideas

 Blog Topic Ideas | #5 Get Ideas from the Google AdWords Keyword Planner

-Each time I write a blog post, I type my post’s keywords into the Google AdWords Keyword Planner to see if I can optimise my post for search engines.
+Each time I write a blog post, I type my post’s keywords into the Google AdWords Keyword Planner to see if I can optimize my post for search engines.
 By doing so, I get alternative, suggested keywords, complete with metrics on the degree of competition for the keywords and the number of monthly searches.
 This is full of great blog post ideas!
 For example, when I typed in “Twitter Marketing,” I found that “how to use Twitter” had low competition and 135,000 global, monthly searches.
 That’s definitely low-hanging fruit from an SEO perspective, so I add that to my list of future blog topic ideas.

 I also try to think up some related blog topics ideas, like “How to Use Twitter for Lead Generation,” “How to Use Lists on Twitter,” and “How to Use Twitter Search to Keep an Eye on My Competitors.”
 Rather than trying to come up with blog topic ideas in a crunch, I’ve found it extremely beneficial to have a list of ideas already at my disposal.